NotDragon/ArgonLang/docs/README.md

 Types are defined by the set of possible values they can contain, enabling precise compile-time safety without runtime overhead.

 ### Ownership Without Complexity
-Memory management uses intuitive ownership semantics with reference-extended lifetimes—values stay allocated as long as any reference to them exists, all tracked at compile-time.
+Memory management uses intuitive ownership semantics with reference-extended lifetimes—smart pointer values stay allocated as long as any reference to them exists, all tracked at compile-time.
+Regular variables must not have references that outlive them (compile-time error).

 ### Pattern-First Programming
 Pattern matching isn't just a feature—it's the primary way to work with data and control flow.